Real-World Example: Unpermitted Sign Violation in NYC Residential Zone.

 This article describes an educational example based on a real situation and does not constitute individual legal advice.
 If you wish to apply the information provided here, consult a lawyer or licensed DOB* specialist in case of any doubts.
 No guarantees are made regarding outcomes at OATH* hearings or with DOB.

 This example has been partially anonymized and reconstructed for educational purposes only, with sensitive details such as addresses, dates, names, and specific identifiers removed or altered.
+The dates and amounts shown below are illustrative and are used to explain typical DOB procedures as of 2026.

-What the Summons Says:
+What the Summons Says (Sample Case)

 Violation: Illegal Sign / Work Without Permit